ChandrashekharRobbi/covid19/README.md

 In this project we have used the API to fetch the data about number of active,deah and total number of cases

+We have not only limited to specific one country but we can get stats from entire world

 And we have also added the tab of prevention and vaccines to spread awareess to the people